-Whether it's valid is a legal grey area.
-The mere fact a company has an exclusion clause prohibiting consequential loss claims doesn't mean it's allowed.
+This is a legal grey area.
+The mere fact that a company has an exclusion clause prohibiting consequential loss claims doesn't mean it's allowed.
 It may be an unfair contract term, in which case there's a chance it may not be valid, so don't let it unnecessarily put you off making a complaint (though it may make you think twice before shelling out to go to court).

 Although it might seem slightly unusual, you can't claim compensation for the original no-show day as you haven't technically lost out through this.
 You were going to take that day off work anyway; the fact it turned out to be futile is aggravating, but not a loss in a legal sense.
 The key is what's needed to put it right.

-So if the end result is you need take a SECOND day (or morning/hour) off for a new date, you should be due compensation for loss of earnings or loss of a day's holiday.
+So if the end result is you need take a SECOND day (or morning/hour) off for a new date, you should be due compensation for loss of earnings or the holiday you've taken.

 Can I claim if I didn't take any extra time off?